GoogleContainerTools/kpt-functions-catalog/functions/go/apply-setters/README.md

 #### Definitions

 **Setters**: Setters serve as parameters for customizing field values.
-Setters are a safer option to parameterize field values because, the resource is still valid, adhering to the KRM schema.
-Whereas, other types of templating are no longer valid resources and cannot be easily consumed by other tools.
+Setters are a safer way to parameterize field values because, the resource is still valid, adhering to the KRM schema.
+Whereas, with other types of templating tools, the resource no longer adheres to KRM schema and cannot be easily consumed by other tools.

 **Setter Name**: Name of the parameter.